Ramneek82810/DigitRecognizer-CNN/README.md

 2️⃣ Interactive Application

--Built using Pygame for a user-friendly drawing interface.
+- Built using Pygame for a user-friendly drawing interface.

 -Loads the trained model to make predictions in real-time.